 South Africa is home to one of the world’s most liberal constitutions and at the very heart-and-soul of this nation’s new Constitution is the defense of every individual’s basic human rights.
 Apartheid left deep cultural scars in South Africa and the new government is still working to purge society of prejudice, xenophobia, gender inequality, poverty and racism.
 Cape Town is home to the South African Parliament and as a result, there are many wonderful NGOs and government organizations based in and around the city that promote the causes of social justice and human rights.
 The Cape Town Human Rights Internship is an individualized placement where you are placed in an internship that best suits your professional interests and experience.
-Note: This internship site replaces the Cape Town Refugee Centre and includes the Refugee Centre as an option.

 The following organizations are examples of the organizations you may be placed with through this internship, however, there are many other options as well.
 A clearly-written, detailed cover letter and “Individualized Placement Statement,” part of the application process, will enable us to place you in a suitable organization.
 All internship sites offer good learning opportunities.
 If a particular organization interests you, feel free to mention this in your application, but please note that placement with a certain company cannot be guaranteed.
 Placement decisions are based on the skills and interest of the intern, the needs of the worksite, and position availability.